Freewheel: Vehicle transmissions

 Other car makers fitted a freewheel between engine and gearbox as a form of automatic clutch.
 Once the driver released the throttle and the vehicle was on the overrun, the freewheel disengaged and the driver could change gears without using the clutch pedal.
 This feature appeared mainly on large, luxury cars with heavy clutches and gearboxes without synchromesh, as the freewheel permitted a smoother and quieter change.
 Citroën combined a freewheel and a centrifugal clutch to make the so-called 'TraffiClutch', which let the driver start, stop, and change the lower gears without using the clutch.
 This was an option on Citroën 2CVs and its derivatives and, as the name implied, was marketed as a benefit for driving in congested urban areas.
 Similarly, the Saab 93 was available with an optional Saxomat clutch.

 A common use of freewheeling mechanisms is in automatic transmissions.
 For instance traditional, hydraulic General Motors transmissions such as the Turbo-Hydramatic 400 provide freewheeling in all gears lower than the selected gear.
 E.g., if the gear selector on a three-speed transmission is labelled 'drive'(3)-'super'(2)-'low'(1) and the driver has selected 'super', the transmission freewheels if first gear is engaged, but not in second or third gears; if in 'drive' it freewheels in first or second; finally, if in low, it does not freewheel in any gear.
 This lets the driver select a lower range to provide engine braking at various speeds, for instance when descending a steep hill.

 Overdrive units manufactured by Laycock de Normanville used a freewheel to facilitate a smooth gear change between locked mode (1:1) and overdrive mode without use of the conventional clutch pedal.
 The freewheel would lock the outgoing axle to the outgoing axle in the brief transition period between the conical clutch for locked mode disengaging and the clutch for overdrive mode engaging.

 Bicycles

-In the older style of bicycle, where the freewheel mechanism is included in the gear assembly, the system is called a freewheel, whereas the newer style, in which the freewheel mechanism is in the hub, is called a freehub.
+Apart from the usual use of a freewheel where there is a single sprocket at the wheel, and the older style of derailleur gears where the freewheel mechanism is included in the gear/sprocket assembly and the system is called a freewheel, the newer style in which the freewheel mechanism is in the hub is called a freehub.